hazyikmis/rn_shop_app/README.md

   });
 ```

-> Summarized usage of using react reducer for merging multiple states together in a form with multiple inputs (You can check detailed usage in the /screens/user/EditProductScreen.js)
+> Summarized usage of using react reducer for merging multiple states together in a form with multiple inputs (You can check detailed usage in the /screens/user/EditProductScreen.js or /screens/user/AuthScreen.js)

 ```
 import React, { useReducer } from 'react';